-Thredbo is Australia’s best ski resort and premier year round destination.
+Thredbo is Australia’s best ski resort and premier adventure destination.
 Open 365 days a year it’s home to the countries longest ski runs, best mountain bike and hiking trails and a beautiful alpine village situated in a picturesque valley in the heart of the famous Kosciuszko National Park.

 In winter, Thredbo provides the ultimate snow experience.
 With Australia’s highest ski mountain providing a huge amount of snow terrain for all abilities and ages, a dedicated beginners area, a range of amazing lessons and programs to help you get your snow feet, tons of events and activities to enjoy and a beautiful vibrant village right at the base of the mountain with a range accommodation, restaurants, bars, cafes and retail shops, it’s easy to see why.

 Come summer, Thredbo transforms into a the ultimate playground for alpine adventures, boasting some of Australia’s most scenic hiking trails, longest gravity biking trails, fishing and much more.
 Topped off with a world class event schedule, Thredbo in summer offers something for everyone to enjoy.

 Not quite sure how to get to Thredbo?
 Don’t stress…it’s easy.
 Thredbo is located roughly 6 hours’ drive from either Sydney or Melbourne and can be conveniently accessed via car, bus or plane.

 Thredbo isn’t just a job; it’s being part of a like-minded community who enjoy sharing the experience and lifestyle that our beautiful mountain has to offer.